chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ##### KeyGen TVLA

-We detected a leakage using TVLA in the HMAC_DRBG algorithm during ECC key generation, based on 150,000 power traces.
-The leakage originated from a part of the SHA512 function (w_data) that was not fully protected by masking.
-The same leakage is expected for HMAC operations.
+The TVLA results for performing seed/nonce-dependent leakage detection using 200,000 traces is shown in the following figure.
+Based on this figure, there is no leakage in ECC keygen by changing the seed/nonce after 200,000 operations.

-*Figure 40: seed/nonce-dependent leakage detection using TVLA for ECC keygen after 150,000 traces*
+*Figure 40: seed/nonce-dependent leakage detection using TVLA for ECC keygen after 200,000 traces*

 ![](./images/tvla_keygen.png)